danol0/sudoku-py/README.md

 # sudoku-py: A Python Package for Solving Sudoku Puzzles

 ## About
-This project is a lightweight python program for solving Sudoku puzzles.
-It using a combination of constraint propagation and brute-force search to find solutions, and can be run from the command line or imported as a package.
+This project is a lightweight python program for loading, solving and displaying Sudoku puzzles.
+It can be imported as a package or run directly from the command line, and uses a hybrid approach to find solutions.

 ## Contents